Frequently Asked Questions (FAQ)

 Does it matter when I take the courses?

-Not entirely.
+Not entirely, some advanced core courses need to be scheduled toward the end of your plan of program.
 Flexibility has been designed to allow students to either take the program at a pace and time frames that work best with their academic goals.

 Can I take any classes on-line?